oasis-open/cti-documentation/stix/compare.md

 - Streamlined Model

 Experience with STIX 1 showed that a common subset of capabilities were widely-used and well-understood while many others were problematic, poorly-understood, and in many cases never used.
 In addition, almost all object properties in STIX 1 were optional, presenting significant parsing challenges for consumers of STIX 1 content.
-At a high-level, the breadth of capabilities and multiple ways of representing semantically identical content in STIX 1 was an impediment to interoperable sharing of CTI, leading sharing communities to formally define how different types of CTI would be represented via STIX 1 Profiles.
+At a high-level, the breadth of capabilities and multiple ways of representing semantically identical content in STIX 1 was an impediment to interoperable sharing of CTI, leading sharing communities to need to formally define how different types of CTI would be represented via STIX 1 Profiles.

 STIX 2 takes a radically different approach.
 Many more properties are required, and the number of objects and properties have been reduced to a core set of well-understood features, modeled in such a way as to eliminate the problem of multiple ways of encoding semantically-equivalent CTI.
 Future releases of STIX will incorporate additional concepts as they are needed.

 It is understood that certain communities will need to exchange data not defined within the STIX 2 specification.
-This need is addressed via the ability to use [extensions defintions](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_32j232tfvtly) Note: using custom objects and properties in STIX 2 has been deprecated.
+This need is addressed via the ability to use [extensions defintions](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_32j232tfvtly) Note: using custom objects and properties in STIX 2.1 has been deprecated.

 - Data Markings